-Violence is part of the daily lives of millions of girls across the world in addition to the "triple work burden of housework, school work and work outside the home, paid or unpaid."
-This heightened vulnerability to violence is compounded by the phenomenon of child marriage resulting from the interplay of economic and social forces.
+Violence is part of the daily lives of millions of girls across the world in addition to the "triple work burden of housework, school work and work outside the home, paid or unpaid."83 This heightened vulnerability to violence is compounded by the phenomenon of child marriage resulting from the interplay of economic and social forces.84

 Boys are also subjected to forced marriage but the vast majority of victims are girls; half the world's child brides live in South Asia.
-According to UNICEF, 46 per cent of young women aged 15-24 were married before the age of 18 in South Asia, 38 per cent in Sub-Saharan Africa, and 29 per cent in Latin America and the Caribbean.85 of girls, and compromises their right to take part in informed decisions.
+According to UNICEF, 46 per cent of young women aged 15-24 were married before the age of 18 in South Asia, 38 per cent in Sub-Saharan Africa, and 29 per cent in Latin America and the Caribbean.85

+Child marriage has lasting and damaging consequences on the health, education and well-being of girls, and compromises their right to take part in informed decisions.
 Forced marriage occurs when the consent of the child is neither sought nor considered by the families or communities that arrange such marriages.86